Booking.com: Leaks of customer data

 In November 2014, it was revealed that criminals were able to obtain customer details from the website.
 Booking.com said it was countering the fraudsters and refunding customers from the UK, US, France, Italy, the UAE, and Portugal, all of which had been affected.
 Since the fraud, Booking.com has made changes so data can only be accessed from a computer linked to the hotel's server.
-Its teams have also worked to "takedown" dozens of phishing sites, as well as working with some banks to freeze the money mule bank accounts.
+Its teams have also worked to "take down" dozens of phishing sites, as well as working with some banks to freeze the money mule bank accounts.
 The website was again targeted by hackers in June 2018.

-On April 6, 2021, the Dutch Data Protection Authority (DPA) imposed a €475,000 fine on the company for failing to report the breach within the time frame mandated by the General Data Protection Regulation.
+On 6 April 2021, the Dutch Data Protection Authority (DPA) imposed a €475,000 fine on the company for failing to report the breach within the time frame mandated by the General Data Protection Regulation.
 Criminals obtained the personal data of over 4,000 customers including the credit card information of almost 300 people.

 Brand hijacking accusations by German hotelier

-In February 2015, an open letter published by German hotelier Marco Nussbaum, co-founder and CEO of the "prizeotel" budget-design hotel brand, was highly critical of Booking.com's "brand hijacking" activity in which the company bids significant sums of money to be the top listing on Google Search for several hotel brands.
+In February 2015, an open letter published by German hotelier Marco Nussbaum, co-founder and CEO of the "prizeotel" budget-design hotel brand, was highly critical of Booking.com's "brand hijacking" activity, in which the company bids significant sums of money to be the top listing on Google Search for several hotel brands.

 Charging commissions on prices including VAT

 In July 2019, luxury-hotel chain Aldemar, invoking "practices [by Booking.com] that go against the laws of the market," terminated its participation in Booking's offerings.
-The Greek Hotels Association denounced the practice of Bookings.com of charging its percentage fee on the VAT-inclusive full-room price.
+The Greek Hotels Association denounced the practice of Booking.com of charging its percentage fee on the VAT-inclusive full-room price.
 The company responded that according to the terms of its bilateral agreements with hotels "everywhere," each party to such an agreement is free to walk away from it.

+In November 2023, Booking.com agreed to pay roughly 94 million euros to settle a VAT/tax dispute in Italy.

 Inclusion of listing in Israeli settlements

-On February 12, 2020, the company was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
+On 12 February 2020, the company was included on a list of companies operating in West Bank settlements involved in activities that "raised particular human rights concerns" published by the United Nations Human Rights Council.
 The company was categorized under "the provision of services and utilities supporting the maintenance and existence of settlements".
-The international community considers Israeli settlements built on land occupied by Israel to be in violation of international law.

 In September 2022, the company added a warning to its listings in Israeli settlements, although the language was toned down at the request of the Israeli government.

-European Commission criticism of manipulative sale techniques
+Criticism of manipulative sale techniques

-In 2019, following dialogue with the European Commission and national consumer (CPC) authorities, Booking.com committed to ensuring that marketing statements regarding; time-limited offers, the amount of rooms available to book, price comparisons, and the type of vendor offering the accommodation was made clearer to consumers.
+In 2019, following dialogue with the European Commission and national consumer (CPC) authorities, Booking.com committed to clarifying marketing statements to consumers regarding time-limited offers, the amount of rooms available to book, price comparisons, and the type of vendor offering the accommodations.
 Changes were also made to make sure that sponsored listings were flagged and that the total price was presented to consumers.

+Booking Holdings Inc was sued by Texas for allegedly engaging in deceptive trade practices in citing hotel room prices in 2023.